Piercing the Corporate Veil

 The piercing of the corporate veil occurs when a court disregards the limited liability protection typically afforded to shareholders of a corporation.
 Courts invoke this legal doctrine when they find that the corporation’s separate legal existence has been abused or manipulated to commit fraud, injustice, or unfairness.
 While the specifics may vary by jurisdiction and case, several common scenarios can lead to the piercing of the corporate veil:

-3. Commingling of Assets: If there is a lack of clear separation between the corporation’s assets and the personal assets of its shareholders, known as commingling of assets, the corporate veil may be pierced.
+Mixing corporate and personal assets can lead to piercing the corporate veil.
 Courts may view commingling as evidence that the corporation and its shareholders are not operating as distinct entities, warranting personal liability for shareholders.

-5. Alter Ego Doctrine: In some cases, courts apply the alter ego doctrine to pierce the corporate veil.
-This doctrine allows courts to disregard the separate legal identity of the corporation if it is determined to be the alter ego of its shareholders.
+In some cases, courts apply the alter ego doctrine to pierce the corporate veil.
+Courts can disregard a corporation’s legal identity if it operates as its shareholders’ alter ego.
 Courts look for evidence that the corporation is merely a shell or instrumentality of its shareholders, rather than a bona fide business entity.

 Consequences